-1. Developing a human resource management system that maximizes the strengths of our employees.
-2. Developing a salary and benefits program that corresponds to employees' tasks, abilities and
+- 1. Developing a human resource management system that maximizes the strengths of our employees. - 2.
+Developing a salary and benefits program that corresponds to employees' tasks, abilities and performance, and enables the attainment of a work-life balance. - 3.
+Creating a training system to develop a wide range of abilities.

-1. Promoting an efficient and effective facilities development plan to enable the best use of facilities.
-2. Developing a central information system for institutional management.
+- 1. Promoting an efficient and effective facilities development plan to enable the best use of facilities. - 2.
+Developing a central information system for institutional management.